 At Burke, you'll learn through challenging college prep academics – our progressive pedagogy values your individuality and places you at the center of your education.

 In the High School, the Independent Study option enables students to pursue interests and explore personal passions, with support from a faculty member.
-In recent years, students have delved into Chinese and Japanese language, American Sign Language, Advanced Drawing & Painting and 2-D art, computer science and web applications, and music theory.
+Students frequently pursue independent studies in computer science, as well as specific areas of interest in the humanities, sciences, and arts.

 Our Learning Support Department assists students in meeting the demands of Burke's challenging academic program.
 Full-time learning specialists provide support with organization, note and test-taking strategy, and self-advocacy.
 Learn more.

-The Senior Project gives students an opportunity to pursue interests and passions beyond the classroom and allows them to contribute to communities and workplaces outside of Burke.
-Students work with their families, faculty and staff, and advisor to find and develop a meaningful internship or project that takes place during mid to late May of their senior spring.
-Learn more here.
+The Senior Project gives 12th grade students an opportunity to pursue interests and passions beyond the classroom and allows them to contribute to local communities and workplaces.

 High School students who are capable of independent work in a subject can also serve as Teaching Assistants at Burke: assisting the teacher, working with students during in-class exercises, or teaching short lessons.
 Other responsibilities might include peer tutoring or helping to organize field trips.